crapStone/computer_craft_programs/README.md

 # Computer Craft Programs

-This is my collections of [Computer Craft](http://www.computercraft.info/) programs.
+This is my collection of [Computer Craft](http://www.computercraft.info/) programs.

 To install these just copy this to your computer in Minecraft: